- My LS

-Article 9.2 of the Fourth EU Money Laundering Directive (Fourth Directive) allows the European Commission (EC) to identify 'high-risk third countries'.
+Article 9.2 of the 4th EU Money Laundering Directive (Fourth Directive) allows the European Commission (EC) to identify 'high-risk third countries'.

 These countries are identified as having strategic deficiencies in their national anti-money laundering and counter-financing of terrorism regimes that pose significant threats to the EU’s financial system.